 Studying Cognitive Science at the University of Helsinki

-The Study Module comprises of courses in cognitive psychology, cognitive neuroscience, linguistics, cognitive modelling, experimental courses, research methods and statistics, and analytical philosophy.
-The annual Curriculum contains selected courses from the Study Module (compulsory courses and selected optional courses subject to supply and demand).
+The studies comprise of courses in cognitive psychology, cognitive neuroscience, linguistics, cognitive modelling, experimental courses, research methods and statistics, and analytical philosophy.
 The language of teaching is English.